diyscif/diyscif/scif-thesis.md

 Constant (Permittivity), Refracting Electric Field Lines [@wolfsperger2008, p.
 93]](images/dielectric.png){height=40%}

-Dimagentic shields are fully analog to dielectric shields, just that they function in the realm of magnetostatic fields instead of electrostatic fields.
+Dimagnetic shields are fully analog to dielectric shields, just that they function in the realm of magnetostatic fields instead of electrostatic fields.
-Instead of electric field lines, magnetic field lines are refracted at the boundary between materials with different magentic permeability.
+Instead of electric field lines, magnetic field lines are refracted at the boundary between materials with different magnetic permeability.
 The high permeability magnetostatic shield is much more important in practice than the dielectric shield.
 Since there is no physical effect equivalent to the Faraday cage for shielding static magnetic fields, they present the only method of